grantjenks/python-runstats/README.rst

 generator will be entirely consumed.

 The ExponentialMovingStatistics are constructed by providing a decay rate, initial mean, and initial variance.
-The decay rate has default 0.9 and must be between 0 and 1.
+The decay rate defaults to 0.9 and must be between 0 and 1.
 The initial mean and variance default to zero.

 .. code-block:: python